-We apply the methodology by developing the

-control software of a demonstrator which is built with Lego Mindstorms together with additional sensors and servers.
+We apply the methodology by developing two different versions of the control software for a demonstrator which is built with Lego Mindstorms together with additional sensors and servers.
 Lego Mindstorms offers the necessary hardware components needed to build a physical autonomous rail-based system.
 It is an affordable way to create demonstrators such as robots, that can be used in hobby settings as well as research.
 Event-driven software can be run on the Lego Mindstorms components enabling the control entities to execute actions based on input received from the different types of sensors.
-We describe the Lego Mindstorms demonstrator as well as the various development steps following the methodology.
+In the original paper [20], we described an architecture in which the main control functionality is provided by fixed controllers each controlling a subset of the overall track layout (see also [19]).
+In this extension, we added a second architecture in which the functionality is autonomously handled by the controllers of the trains (see also [34]).
+Both solutions were developed following our methodology.

 Reactive Blocks and BeSpaceD are introduced in Sect.
 2 followed by the presentation of the methodology in Sect.
 3. In Sect.
-4, the demonstrator is discussed while Sect.
-5 describes the development of its software based on the methodology.
+4, the two architectures for the demonstrator are discussed while Sect.
+5 describes the development of the two control softwares based on the methodology.
 Section 6 refers to experience with the approach and in Sect.
 7 we present related work.
 In Sect.
 8, we conclude and name some ideas for future work.